jtaylortech/jtaylortech/README.md

 ## Software Engineer specializing in cloud computing and backend engineering.

-👨🏽‍💻 Currently: DevOps Engineer </br>
+👨🏽‍💻 Currently: Cloud & DevOps Engineer </br>
 📍 Currently: Washington D.C

 💬 Feel free to reach out to connect or for freelance inquiries.